Hebrew name: Eliahu Auerbach

 from Left: Uja (with bow, born 1910), Rachel (Elias's first wife, mother of Uja and Daniel), with Daniel (Dani) on her knees (born 1913), Gideon and Hadassa (children of Johanna and Heinrich Loewe), Lea Auerbach/Rosenberg (Israel and Bertha's daughter) to the right.

-After Elias was enlisted and went to Germany to join the army, his wife Rachel couldn't stay on her own with the two little kids, so they travelled to join her parents in Wronke (now Wronki in Poland.)
+After Elias was enlisted and went to Germany to join the army, his wife Rachel couldn't stay on her own with her two young children, so they travelled to join her parents in Wronke (now Wronki in Poland.)

 In October 1919, Rachel died in Wronke of the Spanish flu.
 Elias took hist two children to relatives in Berlin.
 There he married again, to Grete Heilborn.